irving11119/health-declaration-bot/README.md

 This project was embarked upon and completed for educational purposes.
 I do not condone dishonest declaration of health information, both when health declaration was mandatory within NUS and now.
 Should the Covid-19 Pandemic evolve or the emergence of any other national health emergency result in NUS reinstating mandatory health declaration, this project should not be used as a form of circumventing University policy.
 This project and its code is strictly for educational purposes only.

-Temperature Declaration portal is now deprecated with Singapore and the Universities move towards living with Covid.
+Temperature Declaration portal is now deprecated with Singapore and the University's move towards living with Covid.
 However, this repo will remain up as a showcase of a personal project as well as for other looking to automate certain processes.

 This is not the only open source iteration of the project available.
 I claim no credit for the inception and originality of such an idea.